 As for my personal bikes, I have way too many!
 If I’m riding around town I’ll ride one of my RF Custom Choppers.
 But I’m going somewhere on a trip, or I wanna ride hard and fast, I’ll ride my Victory.
 I own more than a few Harley’s, but I ride a VICTORY MOTORCYCLE!
 I believe that Victory is the best motorcycle that money can buy, PERIOD!

 We have been lucky enough to do lots of stuff on TV.
 We had a series on TRU TV called “Ma’s Roadhouse” & we also had a series on the SPEED Channel called “Texas Hardtails”.
 I’ve also built a bike on the Discovery Channel’s “Biker Build-Off”.
 Me & Strokers have also appeared on several episodes of “Storage War’s Texas” & “Auction Kings”, also on the Discovery Channel.
 My Ma & I even did a show on a Food Network program called “Mystery Diner”.
 I’m not done with TV just yet.
 You never know when I’m gonna pop up in your living room, (or maybe your bedroom) so keep an eye out for me!

 I am still married to my high school sweetheart, Sue, and we have 5 mean kids & 1 crazy Sheepdog named Alice (after Alice Kramden).
 I have a swell family and a swell life and I am very proud and happy to be so successful in a business that I truly love.

-I thank y’all for the support you have given me over these many years.
-I will continue to work hard and please let me know if there is any thing I can ever do for you.
-I tell people all the time that I’m just a lucky chump from Texas!
-I’m just happy to be here.
+I thank y’all for the support you have given me and my family over these many years.
+I will continue to work hard, 15 hours a day, 8 days a week, so please let me know if there is any thing I can ever do for you.
+Oh by the way, I still have never missed a day of work in all these years!
+Hey, I tell people all the time that I’m just a lucky chump from Texas! -RF

-Rick Fairless – Owner
+Rick Fairless – Owner: